ECS-CS/TechStars/Capstone.md

 Yesterday we learned how to work with variables, loops and functions.
 Let's get some practice by doing these challenges!

-# CHALLENGES
+# CHALLENGES (20 MINUTES)
-Spend the next 25 minutes working on these challenges:
+Spend the next 20 minutes working on these challenges:
 1. Print 100 numbers to the console.
 Either 0-99 or 1-100.
 Whatever method makes sense to you.
 2. https://repl.it/repls/LavenderThinNumericalanalysis
 3. https://repl.it/repls/LavenderThinNumericalanalysis